Tang Soo Do: In popular media

-Prolific American action movie star Chuck Norris is one of the most famous practitioners of the martial art.
+American action movie star Chuck Norris was one of the most famous practitioners of the martial art.

 In the Karate Kid franchise, Tang Soo Do serves the basis for the fictional Karate derivative called Cobra Kai, practiced by the villainous Cobra Kai Dojo, founded by John Kreese.
 (Note: The actor most famous for portraying him, Martin Kove, appears not to have been trained in Tang Soo Do.
 He has background in Okinawa-te Karate under prominent black belt Gordon Doversola Shihan.)
 In particular Johnny Lawrence, a central antagonist of the 1984 film and one of the central protagonists of the sequel series Cobra Kai is one of the most well-known fictional practitioners of the art.
 In both appearances, Johnny Lawrence is played by William Zabka, who was trained by Pat E. Johnson for the 1984 movie.
 Zabka later formally studied Tang Soo Do after the film's release.